hi12167pies/ReplayAPI/README.md

 3. Create, make your own, or use an existing recorder and add the RecordingReplay class to it (e.g BukkitRecorder)
 4. Add entity to replay if needed
 5. Start / Stop / Use this replay

+# Origin
+The origin is a location that all other locations in the replay are relative to
+Example: Player spawn (for 1 player), map center (for multiplayer) or just a random location

+Why?
+When playing the replay back the origin is needed so your playback in another location